tars/tars/docs/en/file-structure.md

 ## The structure of the individual component

 Component is an independent unit of the page.
-Example component - «header» or «footer».
+Example component - "header" or "footer".
 Each page consists of components.
 Any component may include other components and can be included into each other.

 ```
 exampleComponent/                           # Component example